Nimkea/animated-disco/replit.md

 - **Database**: PostgreSQL (Neon) using Drizzle ORM for schema and session management, and Prisma ORM for database operations.
 - **Authentication**: Hybrid system supporting Replit OIDC (Passport.js) and traditional email/password, with secure password reset, email verification, and session management.
 - **PWA**: Full Progressive Web App capabilities via `vite-plugin-pwa` with a custom service worker for offline SPA routing, Workbox caching, and app shortcuts.
+- **Blockchain Integration**: On-chain verification for USDT deposits on Binance Smart Chain using ethers.js, including auto-deposit system with wallet linking and a blockchain scanner.
 - **Monitoring**: Optional Sentry integration for error tracking and Web Vitals monitoring.
 - **Charts**: Recharts for data visualization.

 **Feature Specifications:**
 - **Admin Dashboard**: Comprehensive management for Deposits, Withdrawals, Users, Analytics, and Settings, including bulk deposit approval.
 - **Deposit/Withdrawal Systems**: USDT to XNRT conversion (deposits) and XNRT to USDT conversion (withdrawals), both with admin approval and tracking.
+Enhanced with automated deposit scanning and smart deposit reporting with auto-verification.
 - **Earning Systems**:
     - **Staking**: Four-tiered system with varying APY, real-time countdowns, and automated daily reward distribution.
     - **Mining**: Automated 24-hour sessions with XP to XNRT conversion and automatic reward deposit.